isabella232/docs.devo.ps/source/manual/tasks.md

 Where `{USER}` is the repository owner and `{REPO}` the name of the repository.

 When a webhook receives a `POST` payload, it gets converted a JSON object and assigned to the `{{ payload }}` [variable](/manual/variables).

+### Cron

+Crons allow you define a schedule when the task should be started.

+The following definition in a task:

+    triggers:
+      cron:
+        - '0 */2 * * *'

+Will automatically create a new execution schedule and will get the task started every 2 hours.

+*The syntax of the cron follows the regular unix crontab; you can find more details [here](https://en.wikipedia.org/wiki/Cron)*

+You may typically want to use cron triggers for backup, any operation you want to schedule in advance, or periodically restart a buggy application...